logo

 John Clare

-John Clare was the son of Brittain Clare and brother to Elizabeth Clare Everett.
+John Clare was born about 1640 and may have been the son of Brittain Clare and was brother to Elizabeth Clare Everett.

 Queens County, New York is on Long Island.
 Jamaica was called Rustdorp by the Dutch.
 It was originally settled by English settlers from neighboring Hempstead.
 Hempstead was founded in 1644 by emigrants led by Reverend Richard Denton.
 Jamaica and Hempstead are now in Nassau County.